mmouSU/isetfluorescence/README.txt

-Image Systems Engineering Toolbox Fluorescence Imaging Toolbox (ISETfit)
+Image Systems Engineering Toolbox for Fluorescence (ISETfluorescence)

-This extends the Image Systems Engineering Toolbox for cameras (ISETCam) which provides a set of functions to simulate scenes with fluorescent components.
-The fiToolbox also implements several reflectance and fluorescence separation and estimation algorithms.
+The ISETfluorescence toolbox provides a set of functions to simulate scenes with fluorescent components.
+Here, we extend the open-source and freely available tools in Image Systems Engineering Toolbox for cameras (ISETCam).
+The  toolbox also implements several reflectance and fluorescence separation and estimation algorithms.

 If you use this code in your work, please cite